 Request the review in writing within 15 days of receiving your non-renewal notice.
 You should identify in your request why you think the non-renewal is unfair.

 Seek Legal Advice about Georgia Car Insurance Laws

-If you feel that you are owed compensation from a car accident you should seek legal advice from one of our Georgia car accident lawyers.
+If you feel that you are owed compensation after an auto accident, you should seek legal advice from one of our Georgia car accident lawyers.

 Fortunately, we offer injured motorists a free consultation where they can discuss their case and ask us any questions they want.